Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 ./deploy.sh nameOfYourAmplifyEnvironment
 ```

-You will see the prompt shown below.
+You will see the prompt shown below:

     1. **Stack Name**, **AWS Region**: choose the stack name and the region you want to deploy in.

     2. **CognitoUserEmail** : use a valid email address.
 You will receive the login credentials for the front-end application on this
 email address.

     3. **CameraTimezone** : Select the timezone for your solution.

     4. Select all defaults for everything else.

 ```bash